marceloavilaoliveira/waycarbon-challenge/README.md

 ![Project Structure](doc/project-structure.png)

-The final result of the project can be seen running at:
+The project can be seen in all its glory at:

 - Frontend: http://waycarbon-challenge.freeddns.org/
 - Backend: http://waycarbon-challenge.freeddns.org/api